 So You Have Rosacea?
-How to Care For Your Skin
+How to Care for Your Skin

 Which Rosacea Treatments Are Most Effective?

 My experience is corroborated by a study conducted by the Department of Internal Medicine in the University of Genoa, Italy.
 This study connected rosacea and digestive health.
 The study showed a higher prevalence of SIBO (small intestinal bacterial overgrowth) in rosacea patients and found that treating this digestive condition also eliminated rosacea symptoms.
-Seventy-eight percent of the patients´ skin lesions cleared and amazingly, ninety-six percent of these patients remained in remission for at least 9 months!
+Seventy-eight percent of the patients' skin lesions cleared and amazingly, ninety-six percent of these patients remained in remission for at least nine months!
 This shows a much better track record than traditional antibiotic therapies.
 If you suspect any digestive condition such as SIBO, gastritis or GERD, ask your physician about being tested.

 In the meantime, try washing pillowcases and towels frequently.
 Practice good hygiene.
 Tea tree essential oil is effective in killing Demodex mites, but it will also irritate sensitive skin.
 If you choose to use tea tree oil, only use a drop or two.
 If it makes your skin redder, then avoid it.